Europe’s largest water conservation project

 Target species

-The Improve Aquatic LIFE project will use a variety of intervention methods to improve the situation for many species.
-In a large number of rivers, lakes and coastal waters, habitats will be restored to create more viable populations for several threatened species such as pearl mussels, thick-shelled mussels, salmon and sea lamprey, which are the project’s target species.
-Several other species will also benefit and become more viable through the extensive remedial work that the project partners will carry out.
+The Improve Aquatic LIFE project will employ a variety of measures to improve the situation for many species.
+In a large number of rivers, lakes, and coastal waters, habitats will be restored to create more viable populations for several threatened species—such as the Freshwater pearl mussel, Thick shelled river mussel, salmon, and sea lamprey—which are the project’s target species.
+Numerous other species will also benefit and become more viable through the extensive restoration work that the project partners will carry out.

-The pearl mussel and the thick-shelled mussel are two critically endangered mussel species.
-Mussels play an important role as natural purifiers in our waterways and where there are regenerating populations, the water quality is usually good and there is a rich biodiversity.
-The Improve Aquatic LIFE project will take action to improve the situation of mussels.
-In several rivers, including River Lyckebyån, River Bräkneån and Bråån, the populations of pearl mussels and thick-shelled mussels will be strengthened by infesting their host fish with mussel larvae in the rivers.
-This is because mussels depend on host fish to reproduce and the two species prefer slightly different host fish.
-It is therefore important to also take measures in the habitats of their host fish to increase the abundance of mussels.
+The Freshwater pearl mussel and the Thick shelled river mussel are two critically endangered mussel species.
+Mussels play a vital role as natural water purifiers in our rivers, and where there are thriving populations, water quality is usually good and there is rich biodiversity.
+The Improve Aquatic LIFE project will implement measures to improve the situation for these mussels.
+In several rivers, including the River Lyckebyån, River Bräkneån, and Bråån, the populations of the freshwater pearl mussel and the thick shelled river mussel will be strengthened by introducing mussel larvae into the rivers to infest their host fish.
+This is because the mussels depend on host fish to reproduce, and the two species prefer slightly different host fish.
+It is therefore important to also take measures in the habitats of their host fish to increase the presence of mussels.

-The stocks of migratory fish species such as salmon and sea lamprey are both in a critical situation.
-The Improve Aquatic LIFE project will take action to improve their situation.
-These include removing migration barriers and building fishways to improve connectivity, i.e. free passage up and down the river from source to sea.
-To further improve conditions for salmon, sea lamprey and a wide range of other fish species, habitats such as spawning and nursery areas will also be restored in a number of rivers and coastal areas within the project.
-Overall, fish survival and production may increase from current levels in several project watercourses
+: The populations of migratory fish species such as salmon and sea lamprey are both in a critical situation.
+The Improve Aquatic LIFE project will implement measures to improve their situation.
+Among other things, migration barriers will be removed and fishways constructed to improve connectivity—that is, free passage up and down the river from source to sea.
+To further improve conditions for salmon and sea lamprey, as well as a large number of other fish species, habitats such as spawning grounds and nursery areas will also be restored in a number of rivers and coastal areas within the project.
+Overall, fish survival and production can increase from current levels in several of the project’s rivers